-- b.
+- a.
+The BRP is split up amongst the remaining BRPs according to the Terms and Conditions between the TSO and the BRP (which may be pro rata to the total capacity of connection points for which each BRP is responsible); - b.
 Temporary execution of BRP by the TSO (until the allocation is concluded); TSO is obliged to inform ERE; the costs for the allocation in conformity with the definitions of the Methodology for Calculating the Electricity Transmission Tariffs. - 5.2.3.3 In order to register as a BRP, the BRP shall submitt an application to the TSO in a form and in accordance to the deadlines specified by the TSO. - 5.2.3.4 The application shall specify: - a.
 The registered name of the Company that is applying - b.
 Information of the responsible contact Person for the contract signature, for the nomination, for invoices; - c.
-Sworn statement; - c.
+Sworn statement; - d.
 Technical capacity of the BRP, that may be presented in a form of a summary of company's main electricity purchase and sale transactions in the past three years; - e.
-A list of the European TSOs and/or DSOs for which they offer BRP services, or in other similar forms: - 5.2.3.5 In order to approve the application, the TSO shall verify that the applicant has the required expertise and technical, administrative and oranisational facilities required to execute his rights as BRP including with respect to nomination, bidding and imbalance settlement.
+A list of the European TSOs and/or DSOs for which they offer BRP services, or in other similar forms; - 5.2.3.5 In order to approve the application, the TSO shall verify that the applicant has the required expertise and technical, administrative and oranisational facilities required to execute his rights as BRP including with respect to nomination, bidding and imbalance settlement.
 For such purpose the TSO shall further test facility for proper exchange of relevant electronic messages.
 After wards the TSO shall sign a BRP Agreement in which the BRP commits to fulfil his obligations related to: - a.
-Collateral requirements, tha tmay be fulfilled in the form of a bank guarantee, optionally fulfilling (by choice of the BRP) supplemented by a deposit at the TSO; - b.
-Payment of any amounts debited as a consequence of the agreement (e.g. imbalance settlement amounts) - c.
-Contract termination conditions.
+Collateral requirements, tha tmay be fulfilled in the form of a bank guarantee, optionally fulfilling (by choice of the BRP) supplemented by a deposit at the TSO;